Advancing Recovery In Texas

 Texas Recovery Movement

-To coincide with the 2013 Alternatives Conference, we produced a short publication on the emerging “Texas Recovery Movement.”
-It provides an overview of what “recovery” means, who is part of the movement in Texas, and how the foundation conceives of its role as a participant in the movement.
+This publication provides an overview of what “recovery” means, who is part of the movement in Texas, and how the foundation conceives of its role as a participant in the movement.

 Voices of Recovery: Getting to the Root of Cultural Competence